susu880229/GNW/README.md

 The size of the particles is defined in `int particleSize`.
 - To adjust the **particle colour**, go to **[To Do]**

-## FAQ and troubleshooting
+## Troubleshooting

-### What happens if the app crashes?
+**[To Do]**

-1. Close the application by touching the left capacitive button and pressing "x" in the top-right corner of the app window.
+#### Issue #1
-2. Reopen the application
+1. open the app

-### How do I display the app on an external monitor?
+2. go back to the home screen by pressing the device's home button
-1. Install [Samsung SideSync](http://www.samsung.com/us/sidesync/) on both the tablet and the computer
+3. go back to the app
-2. Open SideSync on both the tablet and the computer
+4. the app crashes fails to open

-  - either connect the tablet to the computer with and HDMI cable
+The application might crash on step 3.
+The user should in that case close the application by touching the left capacitive button and pressing "x" in the top-right corner of the app window.

-  - or pair both devices through the WIFI network (this may or may not work depending on the network's firewall configuration)
+#### Issue #2 **[To Do]**

-## Releases
+Increasing the number of particles displayed on the map might have an impact of performance.

-- Delivery
+#### Issue #3
-- Future plans
+The app was designed for tablet.
+Running it on a computer might have a negative impact on performance and might affect the way the layout scales.